rabbitmq/rabbitmq-website/docs/management/index.md

     :::tip
     If you used to configure `management.oauth_metadata_url` because your provider did not use the standard OpenId Discovery endpoint's path, since RabbitMQ 4.1 you should instead configure the correct path as it is explained [here](./oauth2#discovery-endpoint-params).
+    `management.oauth_metadata_url` is now deprecated and it will be removed in RabbitMQ 4.2.0.
     :::

     :::tip